zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 6. Follow the steps below to add the settings:

     a.
-Select **+Add new setting**
+Select **+Add new setting**.

     b.
-In the Key field, enter **RootWebApiPath**
+In the Key field, enter **RootWebApiPath**.

     c.
-In the Value field, enter the URL to the published Contoso Insurance Web API
+In the Value field, enter the URL to the published Contoso Insurance Web API.

-    - The RootWebApiPath value is the URL of your published Web API
+    - The RootWebApiPath value is the URL of your published Web API.

-    - **Note**: It is important to make sure this link starts with **https** to ensure proper communication between the web app and the API.
+    >**Note**: It is important to make sure this link starts with **https** to ensure proper communication between the web app and the API.
 Otherwise, the requests to the API may be blocked.

 7. Repeat the previous step, setting the key and value for each of the settings below: